CAFA-Challenge/CAFA_evaluation/example/README.md

 1. Parse "raw" CAFA prediction files into intermediate json-formatted files.

-    This step produces one file per species and ontology pair.
-Additionally, the predicted annotations are propagated.
+    This step produces one file per species/ontology pair.
+Additionally, the predicted "leaf" annotations are propagated.

     The output json files contain nested dictionaries mapping proteins to terms and thresholds with this form:
     ```json